-In the early 1990s, Saab, long known as a manufacturer with unconventional engineering thinking, offered customers an unusual solution: the Sensonic manual transmission.
-Formally, it remained a "manual": the driver still shifted gears with the usual lever.
-However, one important element was missing in the cabin: the clutch pedal.
-The driver only had the accelerator and brake at their disposal.
+At the beginning of the 1990s, Saab, a company that had long earned a reputation as a manufacturer with unconventional engineering thinking, offered buyers an unusual solution: the Sensonic manual transmission.
+Formally, it remained a "manual": the driver still shifted gears with a familiar lever.
+However, one important element was missing from the cabin: the clutch pedal.
+The driver had only the accelerator and brake at their disposal.

 How Sensonic Was Designed